johnpeart/johnpeart.github.io/src/posts/blogpost/2023-02-06-calculating-the-cost-of-subscriptions.md

 Right now, I'm on the cheaper one, which includes TV, music, games, and storage.
 Alongside that storage – which Apple calls iCloud+ – you also get the ability to use a custom email domain, [Hide My Email](https://support.apple.com/en-gb/HT210425) and [Private Relay](https://support.apple.com/en-gb/HT212614).

-That's a lot for £16.95.
-It's also a substantial saving over subscribing to several of these services individually.
+That’s a lot for £16.95.
+It’s also a substantial saving over subscribing to several of these services individually.

 The problem is, I barely use it all.
 Apple TV+ has one show I like[^TV].
 I don't really use Apple Music; I am a creature of habit and just listen to music I already own.
 I play precisely one game on Apple Arcade that I wish was just released as a standalone purchase[^Arcade].